AdobeDocs/experience-platform.en/help/dashboards/modify.md

 >[!NOTE]
 >
->The widgets shown in the [!UICONTROL License usage] dashboard cannot be customized.
+>The widgets shown in the license usage dashboard cannot be customized.
 Please refer to the [license usage dashboard documentation](guides/license-usage.md) to learn more about this unique dashboard.

 ## Getting started